Jacob Martinez, Ag / Timber Coordinator

 An older law — known as “1-d” or “agricultural use” appraisal — is available only to individual owners who derive the majority of their income from farming or ranching.

 - The land must be devoted principally to agricultural use.
 Agricultural use includes production of crops, livestock, poultry, fish or cover crops.
 It also can include leaving the land idle for a government program or for normal crop or livestock rotation.
 Land used for raising certain exotic animals (including exotic birds) to produce human food or other items of commercial value and cutting wood for use in fences or structures on adjacent agricultural land also qualifies.
-Land which has been receiving agricultural productivity valuation may qualify as wildlife management land provided it is used in at least three of seven specific ways to propagate or maintain a population of indigenous wild animals for human use.
-Rules related to wildlife use may be obtained from MCAD by calling (936)-756-3354.
+Land which has been receiving agricultural productivity valuation may qualify as wildlife management land provided it is used in at least three of seven specific ways to propagate or maintain a population of indiginous wild animals for human use.
+Rules related to wildlife use may be obtained from MCAD by calling (936) 756-3354.

 The chief appraiser determines if a change to a non-agricultural use has been made and sends a notice of the change.
 If you disagree, you may file a protest with the ARB.
 You must file the protest within 30 days of the date the notice was mailed to you.
 The ARB decides your case.

 If you don’t protest or if the ARB decides against you, you owe the rollback tax.

 The owner who changes the use of the land gets the bill for the rollback tax.